Can You Pay Utilities and Other Bills With a Credit Card?

 Earn reward points, cash back or miles

 If you use a rewards credit card to pay bills and utilities, you could earn points, miles or cash back on qualifying charges.
+Let’s say you have a credit card that offers 2% cash back on all purchases and your average monthly electricity bill is $75.
+By paying the bill with that credit card, you could earn $18 in cash back over a year.

-Improving your creditworthiness
+Improve your creditworthiness

 Drawbacks of paying utilities and other bills with a credit card

-Credit card interest
+Credit card interest charges

-If you don’t pay off your credit card statement balance each month in full, you’ll be charged interest.
+If you don’t pay off your credit card statement balance each month in full, you’ll generally be charged interest.
 The interest charges may outweigh the benefits and convenience of using a credit card.

 Service fees from vendors